kapoteashwini/data-mapping-visualization/README.md

 	`sh python3 src/main.py`

-7. Before running the scripts, make sure the data.db is cleared

-8. Open the data_visualization.html file in your web browser to see the visualizations.
+7. Open the data_visualization.html file in your web browser to see the visualizations.